 This means you have fluids through a drip into a vein (intravenously).
 It prevents you from getting dehydrated.

 You will also need to have a tube into your nose and down into your stomach.
 This is called a nasogastric tube (NG tube).
 It drains fluids and stops you feeling sick.
 This treatment gives your bowel time to rest.

 Sometimes, with rest, swelling in the bowel can go down, and this can fix the blockage, but not always.

 Surgery to unblock the bowel

 It is sometimes possible to have an operation to unblock the bowel.
 This relieves symptoms for a longer time.

-It might be possible to close up the bowel again.
+Your surgeon might be able to close up the bowel after removing the blockage.
 Or the bowel may open onto the outside of your tummy (abdomen).
 This is called a stoma.
 Your stools come out of the opening into a plastic bag that sticks over the stoma opening.

 A tube into your bowel to relieve the blockage

 Avoiding a big operation might be possible.
 Sometimes you can have a metal tube (stent) through the blockage.
 This is called an endoluminal stent.

 The stent helps to keep your bowel open.
 The surgeon puts it in using an instrument called a laparoscope.
 This is a long tube with a light and a camera at one end.